DrProton824/vader5pro-hid-tools/docs/Wireless_HID_ReverseEngineering.md

 1. Wait for Interface 1 enumeration.
 2. Locate Interface 1.
 3. Open Interface 1.
-4. Wait for the first valid packet.
+4. Wait for the first valid Interface 1 packet (typically the automatic startup sequence).
 5. Mark the controller as connected.
 6. Send the recovered vendor initialization sequence if vendor reports are required.
 7. Read vendor reports continuously.